Patrick Jahn

 Patrick Jahn (born 22 February 1983 in East Berlin, East Germany) is a retired German football player.
 He spent one season in the Bundesliga with FC Energie Cottbus.
 He retired in January 2009 for family reasons.

+Career

+Ahead of the 2014-15 season, Jahn joined SV Eiche Branitz.
+At the end of November 2017, Jahn was appointed interim manager of the club, following the departure of manager Tom Pohland.
+Ahead of the 2025 season, he was once again in charge of the clubs first team.